EmiliaPsacharopoulos/HandwritingToLatex/README.md

 ### Character Classification
-We implemented these five classification methods using the Python's sklearn library to compare the classifiers' performances and opt to use the most efficient classifier or machine learning algorithm.
+We implemented these four classification methods using the Python's sklearn library to compare the classifiers' performances and opt to use the most efficient classifier or machine learning algorithm.
 Our Jupiter Notebook files for these methods are almost identical, apart from setting nb_classifier to the given method.
 1. [K- Nearest Neighbor](https://github.com/EmiliaPsacharopoulos/HandwritingToLatex/blob/main/KNearestNeighbors.ipynb)
 2. [Multinomial Naïve Bayes](https://github.com/EmiliaPsacharopoulos/HandwritingToLatex/blob/main/GaussianNB.ipynb)
 3. [Support Vector Machine](https://github.com/EmiliaPsacharopoulos/HandwritingToLatex/blob/main/SVM.ipynb)
 4. [Decision Tree](https://github.com/EmiliaPsacharopoulos/HandwritingToLatex/blob/main/DecisionTree.ipynb)

+We implemented a convolutional neural network following the LeNet structure.
+Our process in Python can be broken down into creating the network architecture, training the network, and making predictions with the network.
 5. [Neural Network](https://github.com/EmiliaPsacharopoulos/HandwritingToLatex/blob/main/LeNet_CNN)

 ### Latex Document Formatting